dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 Dynamsoft Camera Enhancer (DCE) is an SDK that includes camera control, camera enhancements and basic UI configuration features.

-- Camera Control: The camera control features includes the selection of camera, open/close camera, change the resolution, etc.
+- Camera Control: The camera control features include the selection of the camera, open/close the camera, changing the resolution, etc.
 - Camera Enhancements: Advanced features like sharpness filter, sensor filter, enhanced focus, etc. They either improve the quality of camera output or promote the interaction.
 - UI Configuration: A build-in camera view is available for users to display and control the video streaming.
 Additional UI elements can be added to improve the visual effects of the output results of other Dynamsoft products.
 For example, the barcode decoding result can be highlighted on the camera view.